OSUOSC/website/_tutorials/ssh.md

 ---
 title: How to SSH into club systems
+excerpt: "This is how you utilize the Open Source Club's LAN."
 ---

 If you do not already have a club account, you may contact our SysAdmin to request one.